-The MPS Merger Cost Recovery Settlement, filed by Emera Maine on May 8, 2018 to resolve all issues pending before the FERC in the consolidated proceedings set for hearing in the MPS Merger-Related Costs Order,56 and certified by Settlement Judge Dring57 to the Commission,58 remains pending before the FERC.
+Still pending before the FERC is the MPS Merger Cost Recovery Settlement, filed by Emera Maine on May 8, 2018 to resolve all issues pending before the FERC in the consolidated proceedings set for hearing in the MPS Merger-Related Costs Order, and certified by Settlement Judge Dring to the Commission.
 As previously reported, under the Settlement, permitted cost recovery over a period from June 1, 2018 to May 31, 2021 will be \$390,000 under Attachment P of the BHD OATT and \$260,000 under the MPD OATT.
-If you have any questions concerning these matters, please contact Pat Gerity (860-275-0533; pmgerity@daypitney.com).
+If you have any questions concerning this proceeding, please contact Pat Gerity (860-275-0533; pmgerity@daypitney.com).